Introduction: 250 to 5000 Watts PWM DC/AC 220V Power Inverter

 1.3 / (260,000 ohm x 0.0000001 farad) = 50Hz

-Use either tantalum or polyester film "as in pic" for the 104 caps, ceramic disc caps change value once hot and this in turn changes the frequency of the inverter so they are not recommended.
-6>
+5> Use either tantalum or polyester film "as in pic" for the 104 caps, ceramic disc caps are heat sensitive, they change value when hot and this in turn changes the frequency of the inverter so they are not recommended.

-Pin 10 of the SG3524 can be used to auto shut down the inverter, once a positive voltage is given instead of negative to pin10, the SG3524 will stop oscillating.
-This is useful for persons wanting to add some cosmetic makeup to their inverters like overload cutoff, low battery cutoff or overheating cutoff.
-7>
+6> Pin 10 of the SG3524 can be used to auto shut down the inverter, once a positive voltage is given instead of negative to pin10, the SG3524 will stop oscillating.
+This is useful for persons wanting to add some cosmetic makeup to their inverter like "overload cut-off", "low battery cut-off" or "overheating cut-off".

-Wiring connections on the power stage side should be thick enough to handle the huge amps drain from the batteries.
-I marked them with dark black on the schema also I included a pic so you see how thick those wires must be.
-8>
+7> Wiring connections on the power stage side should be thick enough to handle the huge amps drain from the batteries.
+I marked them with thick black lines on the schema also I included a pic so you see how thick those wires must be.
+(You can make the driving circuit section on a breadboard for testing purposes but NOT the power stage).

 Note that the fan must suck air out from the inverter case and NOT blow inside, so install it the correct way or it will be useless.

-Also note how I fixed both the heat sinks and where the fan is, in a way that the fan sucks hot air from like a channel between the 2 heatsinks.
-10>
+Also note how I fixed both the heat sinks and where the fan is, in a way that the fan sucks hot air from like a channel between the 2 heat-sinks.

 Ex: for a 24vDC ( 1500 watts design ) put a 60Amp breaker on the DC side and a 6Amp on the AC side.

-The optional "Low voltage warning" is already embedded in the PCB layout, you can disregard it and not install it's components if you do not need it.
-It does not affect the functionality of the main circuit.
-16>
+15> The optional "Low voltage warning" is already embedded in the PCB layout, you can disregard it and not install it's components if you do not need it.
+It does not affect the functionality of the main circuit, it just sounds a buzzer.

-The Motorola 2N6277 is a durable heavy duty power transistor, it is used in many US tanks for it's reliability but unfortunately it is a very hard to find part, instead you can substitute each 2N6277 with 2 x 2N3773 or any equivalent.
-17>
+16> The Motorola 2N6277 is a durable heavy duty power transistor, it is used in many US tanks for it's reliability but unfortunately it is a very hard to find part, instead you can substitute each 2N6277 with 2 x 2N3773 or any equivalent, and yes equivalents work too.

 R1 is rated 5watts for inverters upto 1000 watts.
 For bigger versions of the inverter like 1000 to 3000 watts inverters, replace R1 (1 ohm, 5watts) with (1 ohm, 17watts) which should handle loads upto 10 VA.